hartwigmedical/hmftools/orange/README.md

 ### Cohort Comparison

-The cohort comparison reports all the properties of a tumor sample that [CUPPA](../cuppa) considers for determining tumor type.
-The cohort comparison displays the prevalence of the tumor's properties with respect to the cohorts that CUPPA could potentially assign the sample to:
+The cohort comparison reports all the properties of a tumor sample that [Cuppa](../cuppa) considers for determining tumor type.
+The cohort comparison displays the prevalence of the tumor's properties with respect to the cohorts that Cuppa could potentially assign the sample to:
  - Genomic position distribution of SNVs and their tri-nucleotide signature
  - Sample traits of the tumor (for example, number of LINE insertions)
  - (Driver) features of the tumor.